microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 is the state that needs to be undone.
 We call systems that works under these assumptions "tip undo" systems.

-In a collaborative application, there are three complicating factors to consider:
+In a collaborative application, there are complicating factors to consider:

 1. The change that resulted from the local user's last edit may not be the last change that was applied.
    This is because other users can contribute changes.